krislitman/KrisLitman/README.md

 ### About me:

 - Multi-instumentalist 🎸 🥁 🎙
-- Former Project Manager, leading multi-modal transportation data collection projects
+- Former Project Manager in Transportation Industry
 - Use he/him pronouns
-- Schedule some time to chat over coffee or to pair program on [Calendly](https://calendly.com/kris_litman)
+- Currently learning about Database Design

 <hr>